What are the Goals of SQL Tuning?

 3. Teradata Indexing & Partitioning

-Another disadvantage of partitioning comes to my mind:
+Another disadvantage of partitioning is worth considering:

 4. Query Rewriting